Nigerian Kokoro / Masa Recipe

 - Place a small pot on medium heat, add in ½ cup of water and add ½ of the cornmeal, stir continuously until the resulting mixture is stretchy.
 Remove from heat and set in a large bowl to cool

-- Add the left over corn flour to the cooled dough; add sugar, ginger and nutmeg.
+- Add the left over corn meal to the cooled dough; add sugar, ginger and nutmeg.
 Combine thoroughly until you have stiff but smooth dough

 - Fry the dough until golden brown.
 Transfer fried masa to a paper towel lined bowl to remove excess all.
 Repeat until all the dough is fried